ommishraji/weather_app_project/README.md

 - Wind Speed
 - Sky Condition
 - Weather condition
-- An icon based on weather condition
+- An icon based on weather conditions

 ## Table of Contents